-In February , NatWest, owners of Ulster Bank , confirmed that they will be withdrawing from Ireland.
+In February 2021 , NatWest, owners of Ulster Bank , confirmed that they would be withdrawing from Ireland.

 They said they will begin a “phased withdrawal from the Republic of Ireland over the coming years”

-Ulster Bank announced in July that from close of business on October 29th, personal banking customers will not be able to access new products from the bank.
-This includes, current accounts, deposit accounts, ncredit cards and personal loans.
+Since October 30th 2021, personal banking customers can no longer access new products from Ulster Bank .
+This includes current accounts, deposit accounts, credit cards and personal loans.

-Here we are providing some information on some of the options and alternatives for Ulster Bank and KBC customers to help them work out which is the Best Bank to Move to .
+Here is some information on the options and alternatives for Ulster Bank and KBC customers to help them work out which is the Best Bank to Move to .

 To save a last-minute rush – it might be a good idea to start thinking about getting a replacement current account sooner rather than later.
 You will have less chance of problems if you get things moving early.

-Most of the banks now have charges – but as you will see from our comparison it is still possible to get free banking in Ireland if you use a combination of EBS with either N26 or Revolut.
+Most of the banks now have current account charges – but as you will see from our comparison it is still possible to get free banking in Ireland if you use a combination of EBS with either N26 or Revolut.

 Switching Credit Cards

-If you have an Ulster credit card in Ireland you will probably have 3 options:
+If you have an Ulster or KBC credit card in Ireland you will probably have 3 options:

-- Clear any outstanding balance by the closing date ,and apply for a new credit card with another service provider.
-See our page listing the Credit Cards WIth The Lowest Interest Rates
+- Clear any outstanding balance by the closing date ,and in the meantime apply for a new credit card with another service provider.
+There is a good guide here about Credit Cards available in Ireland

-There are a few credit card providers that will even give you 0% interest on balance transfers for a few months.
+There are several credit card providers that will even give you 0% interest on balance transfers for a few months.
 However – some of these offers might be withdrawn if they get a deluge of Ulster customers switching.

 See our List of Credit Cards With Offers

-Money in Ulster Bank accounts is covered by the Irish Deposit Guarantee Scheme.
+Money held in Ulster Bank and KBC accounts is covered by the Irish Deposit Guarantee Scheme.
 This covers up to €100,000 per person.
 This means for joint accounts you will have protection up to €200,000.
 So your money is safe.

 It is estimated there are €10 Billion of household deposits held with Ulster Bank in Ireland.
 Many people just keep their savings with the same bank they have their current account with.
 By doing this you could be losing out on potential interest.
 The difference between some deposit interest rates can be as much as 100 times more ( 0.01% compared to 1%) .